In Stumbling on Happiness author Daniel Gilbert explores the topic of happiness and seeks to explain how happiness works.

 Our Future Scenarios Are Inaccurate

-Similarly as to how we build our past, we also invent our future predictions.
+Similarly, as much as we make up our own past, we also invent future predictions.

 Sometimes we start with one detail and we imagine a whole scene around it.
 After we do, we tend to believe in our own predictions.